Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Methodology

 where $F_{IG(r, s+1)}(|t|)$ is the cumulative distribution function of $IG(r, s+1)$ evaluated at $|t|$.
-Figure \ref{fig:three-priors} contrasts the prior densities of the ProxMCMC epigraph prior, Laplacian prior, and horseshoe prior.
-We can see that the ProxMCMC epigraph prior density shrinks small $\beta$ while allowing strong signals to remain large.
+By comparing the ProxMCMC epigraph prior with Laplacian prior and horseshoe prior, we can see from Figure~\ref{fig:three-priors} that it shrinks small $\beta$ while allowing strong signals to remain large.
+We would like to reiterate that the main motivation behind ProxMCMC is not to introduce yet another sparsity-inducing prior but rather to address problems that encompass constraints and more complex regularizations.
+The $\ell_1$-norm example is intended to offer intuition.

-In the multivariate case, when a vector of parameters $\betabf$ is penalized, e.g., $\mathcal{E} = \{(\betabf, \alpha): \|\betabf\|_1 \le \alpha\}$, the ProxMCMC epigraph prior enforces negative correlation among the components of $\betabf$.
-This repulsive feature distinguishes it from other Bayesian priors such as the Laplacian or horseshoe prior, where components of $\betabf$ are independent of each other conditional on the hyperparameter and marginally positively correlated.
+In the multivariate setting where more than one parameter is regularized, the ProxMCMC epigraph prior enforces negative correlation among components of $\betabf$.
+For example, it is clear from the lasso example, where the epigraph is given by $\mathcal{E} = \{(\betabf, \alpha): \|\betabf\|_1 \le \alpha\}$, that given $\alpha$, some components of $\betabf$ are forced to decrease as others take larger values.
+This repulsive feature distinguishes the ProxMCMC epigraph prior from other Bayesian priors such as the Laplacian or horseshoe prior, where components of $\betabf$ are independent of each other conditional on the hyperparameter, and are marginally positively correlated.

-Besides incorporating penalties, our framework can also handle cases where we wish to impose constraints.
-As before, we will enforce the constraints via an indicator function of the constraint set.